act1vand0/hello-world/README.md

 # hello-world
-simple exercise to get started with GitHub
+Simple exercise to get started with GitHub.